 Use the Right Toothbrush

 We also recommend using an electric toothbrush.
 While manual toothbrushes are OK, today’s electric toothbrushes usually have multiple modes of movement that get into the nooks and crannies a manual toothbrush might not reach.
-It makes it easier to clean around your braces, brackets, and wires.
-So if you want the best way to brush with braces, look for a soft-bristled, electric toothbrush.
+It makes it easier to clean around your braces brackets and wires.

 Use the Right Toothpaste

 There are as many toothpaste varieties as there are toothbrushes.
 Which one is the best toothpaste to use?
 The main thing to look for is fluoride, which protects your enamel and reduces the chances of tooth decay.
-Luckily, most toothpaste today has fluoride in them, so it should be easy to find.
+Luckily, most toothpaste today has fluoride, so it should be easy to find.

-We strongly recommend you do NOT use whitening toothpaste during your braces treatment.
-The toothpaste would whiten your teeth, but not the parts under the brackets.
-That means you’d end up with dark squares on your teeth once the braces are removed.
+We strongly recommend that you do NOT use whitening toothpaste during your braces treatment.
+The toothpaste would whiten your teeth but not the parts under the brackets, which means you’d end up with dark squares on your teeth once the braces are removed.

 Use Flossing Tools

 Flossing can become a real challenge once you get your braces.
-How are you supposed to get the floss between your teeth with those wires in the way?
+How do you get the floss between your teeth with those wires in the way?
 It’s easier than you think with the right tool.

 Use a floss threader.
 These thin, plastic devices can be found at most major retailers and pharmacies.
 They look like sewing needles with a giant eye, but they’re a flat, thin plastic that can fit under your archwire and slide between your teeth.